 Late Afternoon Fatigue - 13 Ways to Fight Past It and Win!

-Do you feel the effects of late afternoon fatigue in your day?
-Are you constantly fighting to stay awake on the job?
+Late afternoon fatigue can ruin productivity especially if you're constantly straining to stay awake on the job.
 Feeling sleepy during the day is far more common than you may think, so don't feel alone.

 It is evident that we are living in a world of some really exhausted people!
 Is it any wonder though?
 From the food that we eat on the run to the lifestyles that we're locked into, we are all setting ourselves up for midday humdrum's.